HoneoyeRobotics/JavaTraining/README.md

 # JavaTraining #
 FRC Java Training

 This repository is where our training files for Java are located.
-You can find the example project under the Examples folder.
+You can follow our guide listed above - Building a Command Robot in Java.pdf.
+You can find the example project from this documentation under the Examples folder.

 We recommend setting the root of the repository up under C:\SuitsGIT\ so all of the mappings are correct.
 This project would then be mapped to C:\SuitsGIT\JavaTraining.
 This structure is required for LabView projects CTRE references.